Dark Matter and Strong CP Problem in Type IIA String Theory: Conclusions and discussions

 \section{Conclusions and discussions}

 In this work, we have studied a globally consistent framework within Type IIA string theory that addresses two of the most significant puzzles in fundamental physics: the nature of dark matter and the strong CP problem.
-By focusing on a specific, computable model -- Model A, based on a $T^6/(\mathbb{Z}_2 \times \mathbb{Z}_2)$ orientifold compactification with intersecting D6-branes -- we have demonstrated how string theory can yield concrete, testable predictions for low-energy phenomenology.
+By focusing on a specific, computable model, Model A, based on a $T^6/(\mathbb{Z}_2 \times \mathbb{Z}_2)$ orientifold compactification with intersecting D6-branes, we have demonstrated how string theory can yield concrete, testable predictions for low-energy phenomenology.
+For Model A, we provide a complete moduli stabilization and supersymmetry breaking scenario based on the STU model and the KL mechanism.
 Our primary achievements can be summarized as follows.

 The model naturally predicts a rich dark matter sector.
 Meanwhile, TeV-scale supersymmetry breaking yields a stable neutralino LSP.
 This leads to a predictive, multi-component dark matter scenario where the total relic abundance $\Omega_{\text{total}} h^2$ receives contributions from both the misalignment production of axions and the thermal freeze-out of neutralinos.